PlumpMath/4th__offset__/specs/screens_000_.md

 Clicking on an add-league button opens a dialog to create a new league.

+We could have more information about each world, therefore it makes sense to use a bootstrap table

 ## League View

 Displays a list of teams.
 Clicking on a team takes to that team view.